Hello Spring!

 Let’s look at this phenomena from a more unconventional perspective, astrology.
 I believe it is plausible that people fail to make these changes as they are not working with the energies of nature.
 If we worked with these energies, we could do things easier.
 Let’s look closer at what I mean.

-Different cultures have been observing how nature effects human beings for thousands of years.
+For thousands of years, different cultures have been observing how nature effects human beings.
 One way to observe it is using astrology.
 Astrologists believe that the Universe is reflected inside our body.
 As above so below, we are the microcosm of the macrocosm meaning the Universe is reflected in every human being.
 Astrology offers us a road map for opportunity and growth.
 It observes 12 different signs throughout the year, each sign associated with a specific time period on Earth.

 SO WHEN SHOULD WE START ?